This Pearler review is based on my personal experience with Pearler, but I may be unconsciously biased.

 There is a good chance, however, without auto-investing, I may find other things to spend my cash on.
 Every planned investment will require conscious effort.
 Each time, I need to ignore the media screaming (as they do) about the impending market annihilation.
 I will also have to practice delayed gratification, and choose to invest rather than buy a new sofa.

 In contrast, it occasionally occurs to me I haven’t noticed the direct debit for my spouse super contribution.
 I check to make sure it is still active, and it just quietly leaving my account unnoticed.
-To be fair, it is only $115/fortnight, but this maximises the spouse super contribution.
+To be fair, it is only $115/fortnight, but it’s enough to maximise the spouse super contribution.

 Other Auto-Investing Platforms